 In the U.S., crossovers are actually the leading vehicle segment.
 They make up 40% of all passenger cars sold.
-Some even speculate this number will rise to 50% by next year.
-This single reason is why the majority of those entering the electric car market choose to do so with an electric crossover.
+Some even speculate this number will rise to 50% this year.
+This single reason is why the majority of those entering the electric car market choose to do so with a crossover.
 While many EV enthusiasts would like more electric sports cars or electric trucks, they’ll have to wait a few more years as manufacturers cater to popular demand.

-So why didn’t Tesla start with a crossover?
-The Model S and Model X were classified as luxury vehicles rather than mass produced ones when Tesla started off as a smaller manufacturer.
-They then used their popularity and funds from those luxury cars to create the Model 3, the car many claim to be Tesla’s first mass produced vehicle.
-But the Model 3 is a small sedan and could have instead easily have been a crossover and in return it would have received a larger customer base and more sales.
+So why didn’t Tesla start with an electric crossover?
+The Model S and Model X were classified as luxury vehicles rather than mass-produced ones when Tesla first started off as a smaller manufacturer.
+They then used their popularity and funds from those luxury cars to create the Model 3, the car some claim to be Tesla’s first mass-produced vehicle.
+But the Model 3 is a small sedan and could have instead easily have been a crossover and in return, it would have received a larger customer base and more sales.
 Sure, small cars do better overseas but Tesla is U.S. based and California alone accounts for nearly 50% of all Model 3 sales.
 I’d like to think that Tesla used the Model 3 production ramp to work out the kinks before making their actual entry into the mass market.
-The Tesla Model Y is expected to be Tesla’s best-selling vehicle, with Musk anticipating an annual demand of 1 million Model Ys.
+The Tesla Model Y is expected to be Tesla’s best-selling vehicle, with Musk anticipating an annual demand of 1 million Model Y’s.

-So Tesla is late to this electric crossover game by a few years now.
+So Tesla is late to this crossover game by a few years now.
 Their first electric crossover will not hit the roads until after the company’s 17 year anniversary.
-Meanwhile others like the Chevy Bolt have been around since 2017.
-Before taking a dive into these Tesla Model Y competitors, let us take a look at the stated Model Y specs and expectations so we have an understanding of how it will hold up in the tight space.
+Meanwhile, others like the Hyundai Kona Electric have been around since 2018.
+Before taking a dive into these Tesla Model Y competitors, let us take a look at the stated Model Y specs so we have an understanding of how it will hold up in the tight space.